Skip to main content

 Loading editor...

 Every one of these objects is a BaseChatModel.
 That means they all respond to .invoke(), .stream(), .batch(), and .ainvoke() with the same signature.
-Let's prove it:
+The code below loops through all four models, sends the same HumanMessage to each, and prints the response.
+You'll see four lines of output — one per provider — each answering the same question.

 Same invoke() call across all four providers